GPD Win: Release and reception

 GamePad Digital began shipping the GPD Win to backers in October 2016.
 JC Torres of Slashgear gave the Win a 7/10, stating that it is "Well-rounded and has solid technical specs per expected needs, it is ambitious for being a Windows 10-based handheld console in an industry dominated by Linux-based handhelds," but he also noted an inconsistent build quality among models, and mediocre sound quality ("loud, but low").
 Ultimately, he called it an "exceptional device".

 Linus Sebastian made a video review of the GPD Win on his YouTube channel Linus Tech Tips and stated that it handles gaming and multitasking capabilities and was happy with the hardware specifications, hardware design, and features overall.
 He stated that deciding whether it was worth the price was up to the user and that Win made him excited about the prospect of what UMPCs will be capable of in the near future as the hardware progresses further.

-GPD Win 2
+Successors

 GamePad Digital announced the GPD Win 2 in early 2017.
-It has an Intel Core m3 with Intel HD 615 integrated graphics, 8GB of LPDDR3 RAM, a 128GB M.2 solid-state drive, as well as the same I/O ports as the GPD Win.
-There are a few external hardware changes, including moving the analog knobs outwards from the frame, the removal of the D-pad, and an additional shoulder button on each side, for a total of six.
-The price for crowdfunding backers is $649, with a stated retail price of $899.
-The Indiegogo campaign launched on January 15, 2018, and the GPD Win 2 was released in May 2018.
-The Indiegogo campaign was successful.
+It has a few external hardware changes, including moving the analog knobs outwards from the frame and an additional shoulder button on each side, for a total of six.